-The intent of this website is to give information about the Khao Tham Insight Meditation Center and the retreats it offers, along with some general information about its neighbor monastery Wat Khao Tham, and about Buddhism itself.
+The intent of this website is to give information about the Khao Tham Insight Meditation Center and the retreats it offers, along with some general information about our associated monastery Wat Khao Tham and about Buddhism itself.

 Everything on this website is provided in the spirit of the Dhamma, and is free to be shared and used by anyone.

 There may be way more information on this page (or anywhere on the website!) than you want to know.
 That is OK — you don’t have to read it. 🙂 Just “take what you like, and leave the rest.”
 We have tried to structure the website so that the most important things are at the top levels, and anyone can drill down if they want more.

 Just like crossing the road, ultimately your Internet safety depends on you.
 Nevertheless, as with the road, there are things that the Internet/Web builder can do to help.
 All efforts are made to protect your information and your computer while using this website.